jetjodh/sam-audio-plus/README.md

 See the [examples](examples) directory for more detailed examples

-### Span Prediction
+### Span Prediction (Optional for Text Prompting)

-We also provide support for automatically predicting the spans based on the text description.
+We also provide support for automatically predicting the spans based on the text description, which is especially helpful for separating non-ambience sound events.
 You can enable this by adding `predict_spans=True` in your call to `separate`

 ```python
 with torch.inference_mode()